The Effective Executive teaches business-minded folks how to be effective managers and executives.

 - Create an action plan – action without planning can be harmful

 - Assume responsibility for your actions – assign responsibilities and take ownership of your action items

 - Communicate your plan– both up and down the chain

-- Seek opportunities – threats avoid problems, opportunities increase bottom line
+- Seek opportunities – threats avoid problems, opportunities increase the bottom line

-- Make your meetings productive – meeting are either productive or a waste of time.
+- Make your meetings productive – meetings are either productive or a waste of time.
 Make meetings effective and end them on time

 - Go from “I”: to “we” – It doesn’t matter what’s essential for you too.
 Instead, what’s necessary for the company is what matters

 A meeting is either productive or a total waste of time

 Effectiveness Can Be Learned